 This includes local and community socio-economic benefits such as employment, associated business and supply chain opportunities.
-Section 13 of the EIA Report presents an assessment of the socio-economic impact of the proposed development.
-It concludes that the proposed development represents a major investment in South Lanarkshire and has the opportunity to deliver a range of positive economic impacts through construction and operation.
+Section 16 of the EIA Report presents an assessment of the socio-economic impact of the proposed development.
+It concludes that the proposed development has the opportunity to deliver a range of positive economic impacts through construction and operation.
 Reference is also made to the making of community benefit payments based on electricity generated if the wind farm becomes operational.

 6.42 The scale of contribution to renewable energy generation targets and effects on greenhouse gas emissions.

-It is considered that the generating capacity of the proposed wind farm (126MW) with a potential additional battery storage of 40MW represents a significant renewable energy project which would contribute to Scotland's renewable energy targets.
+It is considered that, the generating capacity of the proposed wind farm (80MW) with potential additional battery storage represents a significant renewable energy project which would contribute to Scotland's renewable energy targets.
+It is noted that, the current proposals would have an increase in generating capacity of 12MW more than the Original Consent.